mukultotla/understanding-typescript/s03_ts_compiler_and_config/README.md

 ### rootDir and outDir

-A good prcatice is to set up a `src` folder with all the TS files (and folders) and a `dist` folder where all the JS file compiled/generated are.
+A good practice is to set up a `src` folder with all the TS files (and folders) and a `dist` folder where all the JS file compiled/generated are.

 ```js
 {